mourner/suncalc/README.md

  * `altitude`: moon altitude above the horizon in radians
  * `azimuth`: moon azimuth in radians
  * `distance`: distance to moon in kilometers
+ * `parallacticAngle`: parallactic angle of the moon in radians

 ### Moon illumination